U(1) Fields from Qubits: an Approach via D-theory Algebra: Symplectic Algebra and Universality

-where $dg$ is the Haar measure on the group manifold (this is the unique group invariant measure on $G$).
-The trivial function $\psi(g) =1$ is group invariant.
-All other wave functions can be obtained from this one by polynomials in the $U,U^{-1}$ matrix component functions and then taking the $L^2$ completion.

-So we need to show that when we take $M\to\infty$ in the quantum link formulation, we can recover this Hilbert space, $L^2(U(N))$.
-The constant function $1$ on the group plays the role of the vacuum $\ket 0$ in $L^2(U(N))$.
-The excited states are described by harmonic functions on $U(N)$.
-On $L^2(U(N))$, both $U$ and $U^\dagger$ act non-trivially on the vacuum, whose actions are different than the actions we have on the fermion reference vacuum state $\ket{\Omega}$.
-For any Lie group $G$, we can now appeal to the Peter-Weil theorem.
-This theorem states that when we decompose $L^2(G)$ into representations of the left and right symmetries of group multiplication, and we get that $G_L\times G_R$ is decomposed into a direct sum of products of representations
+We need to show that when we take $M\to\infty$ of this Hilbert space Eq.~\eqref{eq:PW-approx} in our quantum link formulation, we can recover the Hilbert space $L^2(U(N))$ for the Kogut-Susskind formulation.
+The constant function $\psi(g) = 1 \in L^2(U(N))$ plays the role of the vacuum $\ket 0$.
+The excited states are described by the harmonic functions on $U(N)$.
+In $L^2(U(N))$, both $U$ and $U^\dagger$ act non-trivially on the vacuum, whose actions are different from the actions we have on the fermion reference vacuum state $\ket{\Omega}$.
+This demands us to find the correct vacuum state $\ket 0$ in the Hilbert space of $\hat U$ corresponding to $\psi(g) = 1$.
+For any Lie group $G$, we can now appeal to the Peter-Weyl theorem.
+This theorem states that when we decompose $L^2(G)$ into representations of the left ($G_L$) and right ($G_R$) symmetries of the group multiplication, we get that $G_L\times G_R$ is decomposed into a direct sum of the products of their irreducible representations

 In this sum, all irreducibles of $G$ appear exactly once.
 If we compare it to the description above around $\ket{\Omega}$, we obviously have a mismatch: the $U(N)$ representations are classified by pairs of Young diagrams with some constraints rather than with a single Young diagram.
-In the double Young diagram, one Young tableaux is for boxes (they count powers of $U$) and the other one is for antiboxes (they count powers of $U^\dagger) $\cite{Gross:1993hu}.
+In the double Young diagram, one Young tableaux is for boxes (they count powers of $U$) and the other one is for antiboxes (they count powers of $U^\dagger$) \cite{Gross:1993hu}.
 The constraint is that the longest column of the box tableau plus the longest column of the antibox tableau need to add up to less than or equal to the rank of the group, in this case $N$.
-This is the constraint that says contractions are trivial $U^a\!_b (U^\dagger)^b_c =\delta^a_b$.
+This is the constraint that says contractions are trivial $U^a_b (U^\dagger)^b_c =\delta^a_b$.

-Let us look at how one of these pairs of Tableaux, denoting a single representation, can be represented graphically.
-For example, in $U(5)$, we can take
+Let us look at how one of these pairs of tableaux, denoting a single representation, can be represented graphically.
+For example, for $U(5)$, we can take

-The second tableaux with the filled boxes is the one of anti-boxes.
-It is turned by 180 degrees and put at the bottom of the diagram.
-The total vertical size is $N$ (in this case $5$).
+The second tableaux with the filled boxes is the one with anti-boxes.
+It is turned 180 degrees and put at the bottom of the diagram.
+The total vertical size is $N$ ($=5$ in this case).
 The constraint is such that the two tableaux do not overlap horizontally.